drostron/slamdata-docs/source/developers-guide.rst

 * Click on the **Average Weight by City** link.
 It should appear similar to the image below.

-* Observe how the entire contents of that Deck is now being displayed in a third party web application.
+* Observe how the entire contents of that Deck are now being displayed in a third party web application.

 |Sample-1-1-Full-Report|